pivotal-cf/bookbinder/README.md

 # Bookbinder

 Bookbinder is a gem that binds together a unified documentation web-app from disparate source material, stored as repositories of markdown or plain HTML on GitHub.
-It runs [middleman](http://middlemanapp.com/) to produce a (CF-pushable) Sinatra app.
+It runs [middleman](http://middlemanapp.com/) to produce a (CF-pushable) Rackup app.

 ## About